-Most guests will fly in to Delhi or Mumbai.
+Our preferred port of entry is Mumbai, a safe and friendly city with an airy feel due to its coastal location.
+One of our stars, Husna, a Muslim woman who started a new life as a cab driver to fund her children’s education, will be your first contact at the airport.
 There are direct flights from London that take about nine hours; prices for direct flights range from £500 - £650 but you may be able to find something cheaper if you don’t mind changing planes in the Middle East.
+We have lovely accommodation options in Delhi but tend to use it less due to the pollution and less appealing climate.
 Kolkata, an interesting and enjoyable city, is not served by direct flights from the UK, but good connections are available via the Middle East.
-We generally recommend an overnight stay in the city of arrival, before flying down to Raipur or Bhopal, which takes an hour or two.
+We generally recommend an overnight stay in the city of arrival, before flying on to Bhuj, Bhopal, Raipur or Bangalore, all of which take an hour or two.
 We will have someone there to meet you at each airport.

 Good, affordable and well-positioned accommodation is hard to find here.
 Happily, Abode Boutique Hotel is a beautifully designed, centrally located hotel with rooms to suit a range of budgets.
 It supports a number of ethically-driven businesses: their spa has blind masseurs, the taxi drivers they supply are Muslim women, and the tours they recommend are via a company of whose profits 80% go to charity.

 There are many options in this vast city.
 We favour Colonel’s Retreat for those who want to be in the city.
 It’s a smart guest house in relatively leafy Defence Colony, with a great rooftop restaurant and just a short walk to the metro.
 For a gloriously soft, very Anglo, landing or a pampered last night, Tikli Bottom is an out of town home stay.
 A beautiful Lutyens style bungalow set in lush gardens with kind, old-school, English hosts.